Wondering What to Do in Alaska This Winter? Here Are 11 Ideas!

 This train ride from Anchorage to Fairbanks takes you through some of the most stunning scenery in Alaska.
 The grownups are looking forward to a road trip with someone else driving.
 And the kids are ready to count how many moose they will see from the train.
 Of course, we are all looking forward to seeing the Northern Lights.
 Finger’s crossed for a clear night!

-Get more information about the Alaska Railroad’s Winter Trains
+Get more information about the Alaska Railroad’s Winter Trains.

-Ice skating on Wasilla Lake
+Ice skating on a frozen lake

 There is nothing else like ice skating on a frozen lake.
 Here in Wasilla, we are lucky enough to have the City of Wasilla keep a portion of Wasilla Lake clear for skating.
-We’ll enjoy some family fun under the twinkling lights strung over the lake, and then we’ll head home for some hot chocolate by the fire!
+We’ll enjoy some family fun under the twinkling lights strung over the lake, and then we’ll head home for some hot cocoa by the fire!

 There are many other lakes throughout Alaska that are perfect for ice skating.
 Skate on a cleared lake or skate on wild ice in rivers, lakes and ponds throughout Alaska.
 Some popular wild ice spots are Eklutna Lake, Potter Marsh and Nancy Lakes Recreation Area.
 Be sure to assess the thickness of the ice whenever you skate on wild ice.
 Be safe out there!